Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Related Work

 \textbf{Censored quantile regression and NNs.} Only a small amount of work has been done in this area.
-The `\Verb"qrnn"' R package \citep{Alex2019} offers the ability to train NNs under fixed-value left censoring, adopting an idea from the linear setting \citep{Friederichs2007, Cannon2011}.
-DeepQuantReg \citep{Jia2022} is the only prior work taking on the same objective as this paper.
+The `\Verb"qrnn"' R package \citep{Alex2019} offers the ability to train NNs under fixed-value left censoring, adopting an idea from the linear setting \citep{Friederichs2007, Cannon2011}. \cite{Huttel2022} explore our objective but assume censoring times, $c_i$, are available for both censored and uncensored data points (i.e. the censoring distribution is known).
+We do not require this assumption.
+DeepQuantReg \citep{Jia2022} tackles the same objective as this paper.
 They showed that improvements in quantile estimation can be obtained relative to naive methods.
 Their work differs from ours significantly -- they base their method around an estimator for the median from \cite{huang2005}, requiring an assumption that the censoring distribution is independent of covariates.